aaronbloomfield/pdr/labs/lab06/index.md

 - The *x* value of the starting letter
 - The *y* value of the starting letter
-- The direciton, *d*, of the word (directions can be represented as integers 1-8, if that is easier)
+- The direction, *d*, of the word (directions can be represented as integers 1-8, if that is easier)
 - The length, *l*, of the string

 This implies that your code will have quad-nested `for` loops.